Japan’s Shinzo Abe Shot During Speech, Has ‘No Vital Signs’

 Former Japanese Prime Minister Shinzo Abe was shot in the back while delivering a speech on the street in the city of Nara on Friday morning, according to Japanese broadcaster NHK.

 Abe, 67, was reportedly shot around 11:30 a.m. by an attacker who came at him from behind with a “shotgun,” according to the outlet.
-An NHK reporter on the scene reported hearing at least two gunshots, and seeing blood as Abe collapsed to the ground.
+An NHK reporter on the scene reported hearing at least two gunshots, and seeing blood as Abe collapsed to the ground after the second shot.

 Initially conscious as he was rushed to the hospital, the former prime minister was displaying “no vital signs” a short time later, an anchor said, citing local fire officials.

-Footage on Japanese television showed paramedics working on Abe immediately after the attack.
+Footage on Japanese television showed paramedics working on Abe, white smoke billowing around them, immediately after the attack.
 An aerial shot showed medics moving the former prime minister from an ambulance to a medevac under a giant blue tarp.

+He was brought to Nara Medical University Hospital, according to the Nara Fire Department.

 The assault left Abe in cardiopulmonary arrest, according to local authorities.
 Yoichi Masuzoe, the ex-governor of Tokyo, confirmed in a tweet that Abe was “in a state of cardiopulmonary arrest.”